Lead poisoning: Reproductive system

 Lead affects both the male and female reproductive systems.
 In men, when blood lead levels exceed 40 μg/dL, sperm count is reduced and changes occur in volume of sperm, their motility, and their morphology.

 A pregnant woman's elevated blood lead level can lead to miscarriage, prematurity, low birth weight, and problems with development during childhood.
-Lead is able to pass through the placenta and into breast milk, and blood lead levels in mothers and infants are usually similar.
+Lead can pass through the placenta and into breast milk, and blood lead levels in mothers and infants are usually similar.
 A fetus may be poisoned in utero if lead from the mother's bones is subsequently mobilized by the changes in metabolism due to pregnancy; increased calcium intake in pregnancy may help mitigate this phenomenon.

 Nervous system

 Lead affects the peripheral nervous system (especially motor nerves) and the central nervous system.
-Peripheral nervous system effects are more prominent in adults and central nervous system effects are more prominent in children.
+Peripheral nervous system effects are more prominent in adults, and central nervous system effects are more prominent in children.
 Lead causes the axons of nerve cells to degenerate and lose their myelin coats.

 Lead exposure in young children has been linked to learning disabilities, and children with blood lead concentrations greater than 10 μg/dL are in danger of developmental disabilities.
 Increased blood lead level in children has been correlated with decreases in intelligence, nonverbal reasoning, short-term memory, attention, reading and arithmetic ability, fine motor skills, emotional regulation, and social engagement.

 The effect of lead on children's cognitive abilities takes place at very low levels.
-There is apparently no lower threshold to the dose-response relationship (unlike other heavy metals such as mercury).
+There is no apparent lower threshold to the dose-response relationship (unlike other heavy metals such as mercury).
 Reduced academic performance has been associated with lead exposure even at blood lead levels lower than 5 μg/dL.
 Blood lead levels below 10 μg/dL have been reported to be associated with lower IQ and behavior problems such as aggression, in proportion with blood lead levels.
 Between the blood lead levels of 5 and 35 μg/dL, an IQ decrease of 2–4 points for each μg/dL increase is reported in children.
 However, studies that show associations between low-level lead exposure and health effects in children may be affected by confounding and overestimate the effects of low-level lead exposure.